-In 2018 we have research projects on stalking legislation in Finland, stress, trauma, and wellbeing in the legal system, psychopathy and violent fantasies, sexual harasment and recognising deceit and trauma in court hearing.
-Besides these research projects, Helinä is working on an international study on Bruce Springsteen fanship and fandom.
+Currently we have research projects on stress, trauma, and wellbeing in the legal system, recognising deceit and trauma in court hearing and on EMDR therapy and trauma memory.

 By doing our research we wish to provide the courts and lawyers as well as the police information of various psychological issues to be used for their purposes.
 The two professional domains, psychology and law, are constantly overlapping.
 During it’s over 100 years marriage with psychology, law has increasingly recognised the experimental strides that psychology as a science has made and integrated many findings into the practise of law.
 Studies on e.g. eyewitness identification, memory, confession, stalking victimization, human development and attachment have been ingratiated into the practice of criminal and civil law.
 We aim to continue this work.